-Operating instructions must be readily available at every inspection station with a standard, Accreditation Forum Mutual Recognition describing the proper methodology for use in Arrangement). inspection.
-These instructions must include a MEASUREMENT SYSTEM ANALYSIS reference to the standard, and revision level, and be approved by appropriate personnel.
-Whenever Gage and fixture Measurement System there is any change to the inspection procedure Analysis (MSA) must be performed as detailed that affects the use of the standard, or when any identification information is revised, the operating in the latest released edition of the AIAG instructions must be updated to reflect the current Measurement System Analysis Manual, and status. must meet the standards of the procuring Magna Division(s).
+Operating instructions must be readily available at every inspection station along with a standard, describing the proper methodology for use in inspection.
+These instructions must include a reference to the standard, and revision level, and be approved by appropriate personnel.
+Whenever there is any change to the inspection procedure that affects the use of the standard, or when any identification information is revised, the operating instructions must be updated to reflect the current status.